fuzzygroup/wayfarer/docs/guides/error_handling.md

 ---

 # Error handling
-By default, all exceptions raised within Job instances are swallowed and only their stacktraces printed to stderr.
+By default, all exceptions raised within actions are swallowed and only their stacktraces printed to stderr.
 You can change this behaviour with two configuration keys (see [Configuration]()):

 1. `print_stacktraces`: Whether to print stacktraces (default: `true`)
 2. `reraise_exceptions`: Whether to crash when encountering unhandled exceptions (default: `false`)